-The Compensation Committee granted merit non-statutory stock options to the executive officers on January 2, 2015, except Ms. Boyce, who received a stock option when she joined the Company.
+The Compensation Committee granted merit non-statutory stock options to the executive officers on January 3, 2017.
 All of these stock options were granted out of our 2011 Plan.
 The options have a term of seven years and vest at the rate of 25% for the first year and then at the rate of 2.08% per month for 36 months thereafter during the optionee's employment.

-The Compensation Committee granted RSUs to the executive officers on January 15, 2015, except Ms. Boyce who received an RSU when she joined the Company.
+The Compensation Committee granted RSUs to the executive officers on January 15, 2017.
 All of these RSUs were granted out of our 2011 Plan.
-The RSUs vest at the rate of 25% per year over four years with a vesting commencement date of January 15, 2015.
+The RSUs vest at the rate of 25% per year over four years with a vesting commencement date of January 15, 2017.